 - What may have contributed to your fatigue

 - How your mind and body reacts

-This analysis may help you identify, understand and then create a plan to eliminate very specific causes.
+This analysis may help you identify, understand and then create a plan to eliminate very specific causes of tiredness and fatigue.

 2. Reduce your commitments